Naitreey/notes-and-knowledge/cs/testing/selenium.rst

 - ``until(method, message="")``. wait unitl method's return value is truthy. return method's value or raise TimeoutException.

-- ``until(method, message="")``. wait until method's return value is falsy or one of the ignored exceptions is raised. return method's value or True (if ignored exception raised), or raise TimeoutException.
+- ``until_not(method, message="")``. wait until method's return value is falsy or one of the ignored exceptions is raised.  return method's value or True (if ignored exception raised), or raise TimeoutException.

 expected conditions
 ^^^^^^^^^^^^^^^^^^^